castai/docs/docs/getting-started/external-cluster/gke/gke.md

 ---
-description: Learn how to connect your GKE cluster to CAST AI and start optimizing your cloud costs.
-Achieve Kubernetes cost savings.
+description: Learn how to connect your GKE cluster to CAST AI and start saving now!
 ---

 # GCP GKE